StydeNet/html/docs/internationalization.md

 Alert::success('messages.users.updated')
 		->button('messages.users.go_to_profile', url('users/profile'))
 ```
-Of course is the lang key is not found, this will return the default text.
+Of course is the lang key is not found, it will return the literal string (so you can also pass the full message instead of a lang key).

 [Learn more about the alert component](docs/alert-messages.md)

 ## Translating menu items

-If the `'translate_texts'` is set to `true`, and you don't specify an explicit title for a menu item; the component will search for a lang key in: `menu.[menu_item_key]` if this key is not found, the package will attempt to convert the menu item key in a title format.
+If the `'translate_texts'` is set to `true`, and you don't specify an explicit title for a menu item; the component will search for a lang key in: `menu.[menu_item_key]` if the key is not found, the package will attempt to convert the menu item key in a title format.
 For example:

 ```
 //resources/lang/en/menu.php